maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 - It is increasingly more efficient to produce dynamic and responsive prototypes with the benefits of CSS3, rather than static mockups.
 - Much of what is happening on the front end cannot be easily replicated in a static mockup.
 - Prototyping by nature is more representative of how a webpage will ultimately look and behave across different devices.
-- Prototyping allows for a more rapid, iterative, interactive, and agile design process.
+- Users can instantly access and interact with a prototype, not with a mockup.
 - One size no longer fits all.
 Technologies and devices are rapidly changing.
-- Understanding the resulting capabilities and/or limitations of browsers and devices used by end-users in a constantly evolving landscape is not a luxury but a necessity, and an area of expertise more often than not found with front end engineers.
+- Understanding the resulting capabilities and/or limitations of browsers and devices in a constantly evolving landscape is not a luxury but a necessity, and an area of expertise more often than not found with front end engineers.

 As a result of these changes; usability, architecting and design decisions are beginning to convalesce around the point in which front end code is written, prototyping, as opposed to around graphic design mockups.
 Design elements feed into prototyping, and are necessary, but today, the absence of front end developers in the design process is no longer an option.

+The end result of the paradigm shift for the design and development process is a more rapid, iterative, interactive, and [agile design process][].

-The takeaway in relation to this chapter is that as front end engineers we need to understand that our roles are changing.
-With the abilities of CSS3, think of yourself as artists of a new age.
+The takeaway in relation to this chapter is that as front end engineers you need to understand that your role is changing.
+With the abilities of CSS3, think of yourself as a coder and an artist.
 You are the handshake between design and backend engineering and can work in either realm.
-With this new role, in addition to coding prowess, understanding the elements of a good design, the art, is essential to the success of projects you will participate in.
+With this new role, in addition to coding prowess, understanding the elements of good design, the art, is essential to the success of projects you will participate in.

 The next two chapters are written to help developers along this path, but before exploring this art let me leave you with one final thought: never undervalue the hard earned design talents of graphic designers.
 Beautiful design is not easy.

 Branding
 --------

+[Beautiful and Simple Logos for your Delight][Inspiring Logos]

 Modular Scales
 --------------